TECHNICAL DOCUMENTATION SOFTWARE

 Market surveillance mechanisms

-In particular, the mandatory use of the EUDAMED database ensures more transparency.
-It is available as an information medium to both the public and direct competitors.
-The features of each medical device are mapped using appropriate links.
-It is also possible to trace supply chains
+In particular, the mandatory use of the EUDAMED database ensures greater transparency.
+It is available to both the public and direct competitors as an information medium.
+The characteristics of each medical device are mapped using appropriate links.
+Supply chain traceability is also possible.

 In the interest of timely compliance with the new regulation, you are the responsible person in the company.
-A consistent plan in terms of timing and content for converting your company to the Medical Devices Regulation is a prerequisite for your success.
+A well-timed and coherent plan for your company’s transition to the Medical Device Regulation is a prerequisite for your success.
 You should give high priority to the life cycles of your medical device portfolio.
-According to EU regulations, existing MDD certifications will no longer be valid on May 26, 2024.
-When planning, please keep in mind that your products that are already certified according to MDD must also go through the newly created conformity procedure according to MDR.
+Existing MDD certifications will lose their validity on May 26, 2024 in accordance with EU regulations.
+When planning, please bear in mind that your products already certified according to MDD must also undergo the new conformity procedure to be created according to MDR.
 Grandfathering is not guaranteed.

-During the changeover phase, you are particularly challenged in your role as a manufacturer or supplier.
-The top priority is to name and train the person responsible for compliance with the regulations in your company (MDR Article 15).
-Updates to internal quality assurance procedures, documentation and changed product classification are mandatory.
+During the changeover phase, you are particularly challenged in your role as manufacturer or supplier.
+The top priority is to designate and train the person responsible for compliance in your company (MDR Article 15).
+Updates to internal quality assurance procedures, documentation and the amended product classification are mandatory.

-Against this background, the following standardized procedure is recommended according to the following 4 points:
+Against this background, the following standardised procedure is recommended according to the following 4 points:

-• Carrying out the conformity assessment regarding the product
+- Carrying out the conformity assessment in relation to the product

-With the MDR, the EU authorities have set out to create a modern, uniform solution for quality management and the market release of medical devices.
+With the MDR, the EU authorities have set out to create a modern, standardised solution for the Quality Management and market release of medical devices.
 Great attention is paid to the quality and safety of the products.
-Maybe you are one of the small and medium-sized companies in the medical technology industry who fear over-regulation due to the extensive set of rules and additional control bodies?
+Perhaps you are one of the small and medium-sized companies in the medical technology industry that fear over-regulation due to the extensive regulations and additional inspection bodies?

 In particular, the assessment of conformity by the “compliance manager” to be hired is likely to become a personnel problem in the start-up phase.
-In hardship cases, a lack of certified inspectors could delay the certification necessary for market release.
-Medical technology industry associations express the fear that a bottleneck in certifications could have a negative impact on the market launch of innovative and marketable products.
+In the event of hardship, a shortage of certified inspectors could delay the certification required for market release.
+Medical technology industry associations are concerned that a bottleneck in certification could have a negative impact on the market launch of innovative and marketable products.

 Quick contact